top of page

 Society has really pushed the idea of "You have to socialize your dog every chance you get."
 As a result, some dog owners feel the need to have their dog meet and greet every person and dog they encounter while out in public and I think this is a mistake.

-2.)
-The average dog owner simply cannot control their dog, especially during a stimulating situation like a dog-to-dog greeting: My personal dogs appreciate strange dogs jumping all over them as much as I appreciate strange humans jumping all over me.
+3.)
+The average dog owner simply cannot control their dog, especially during a stimulating situation like a dog-to-dog greeting: My personal dogs appreciate strange dogs coming into their space and/or jumping all over them as much as I appreciate strange humans coming into my space and/or jumping all over me.
 I just don't trust that the other owner is going to be able to control their dog and that sets up a recipe for stressful energy and stressful energy brings the potential of bad things happening.

 Dave Meyer